Social-Emotional and Behavioral Health and Inclusive Education Ph.D.

 Overview

 The Ph.D. in Social-Emotional and Behavioral Health and Inclusive Education (Ph.D. in SHIE) engages scholars in the examination of critical interdisciplinary and multi-level issues focusing on collaboration between families, schools, and communities in supporting the social, emotional, and behavioral health of children and youth.
-The Ph.D. in SHIE produces researchers for positions in higher education and state and national leadership positions who are skilled in examining complex interdisciplinary societal problems relating to special education, education, and social welfare and applying a collaborative, appreciative, and proactive lens to design research and policy aimed at optimizing children’s wellbeing.
-Producing top scholars for critical issues in the fabric of a global society will enhance the educational equity and social, emotional, and behavioral health of children and youth who have experienced adversity such as trauma, maltreatment, poverty, racism, and other forms of marginalization.
-SHIE Scholars students will engage in a rigorous 75 credit curriculum anchored in 5 core courses that will ground them in theory, policy, prevention, intervention, and community- engaged research drawing from the fields of special education, social work, and public health.
-SHIE Scholars students will also participate in research teams working in-situ to develop, implement and evaluate programs, practices, and policies.
+The Ph.D. in SHIE prepares researchers for positions in higher education and state and national leadership positions who are skilled in examining complex interdisciplinary societal problems relating to special education, education, and social welfare and applying a collaborative, appreciative, and proactive lens to design research and policy aimed at optimizing children’s wellbeing.
+Producing top scholars for critical issues in the fabric of a global society enhances the educational equity and social, emotional, and behavioral health of children and youth who have experienced adversity such as trauma, maltreatment, poverty, racism, and other forms of marginalization.
+SHIE Scholars engage in a rigorous 75 credit curriculum anchored in 5 core courses that ground them in theory, policy, prevention, intervention, and community- engaged research drawing from the fields of special education, social work, and public health.
+SHIE Scholars also participate in research teams working in-situ to develop, implement, and evaluate programs, practices, and policies.

 Specific Requirements